gmmatt/torgeternity/Readme.md

 For manual installation, use the provided manifest URL in the "*Install System*" popup window while managing game systems.

 v.
+2.4.3
+- Fixed issue with defenses improperly calculating on sheet and in attacks
+- Updated sheet styling so that expandable skills do not change size of other sheet elements.

+v.
 2.4.2
 - Fixed bug where defenses were not calculated in 2.4.1
 - User experience with cards improved even more thanks to BadIdeasBureau